mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Completed problemset on unit tests and now i know how and what sort of tests to write.

 **Thoughts**: Will complete next lecture tomorrow.

+### Day 25:April 30, Wednesday

+**Today's Progress**: Watched half a lecture based on file input output and use of keywords with, open and use of CSV files.

+**Thoughts**: Getting to the point where i need to decide what i want to do in life.
+Balancing both ChemE and programming is extremely difficult.